usmanashrf/batch63-cloud-native-modern-python-classwork/08-functions/08a-function_parameters/readme.md

 In this section, we'll learn about parameterless and parameterized functions.

 ## What are function parameters?
 So far we learnt that functions perform a specific task.
-To perform the task, in some cases, function need some inputs/data and in other cases, it doesn't.
+To perform the task, in some cases, function needs some inputs/data and in other cases, it doesn't.
 - Parameters simply can be said the inputs/data required by the function to perform a specific task.
 - The inputs/data is provided from outside the function but we have to mention them while defining the functions.
 - Parameters only exist inside the function.